juju/docs/src/en/developer-getting-started.md

 ### Creating a new layer

 First off, you require a [local charm repository](./charms-deploying.html) in which to work.
+This involves creating some directories and setting some environment variables.
 For example:

 ```bash
 export JUJU_REPOSITORY=$HOME/charms